Forum Energy Technologies (FET) Scheduled to Post Quarterly Earnings on Friday

-Forum Energy Technologies (NYSE:FET – Get Free Report) will be issuing its quarterly earnings data on Friday, March 1st.
+Forum Energy Technologies (NYSE:FET – Get Free Report) will be releasing its earnings data on Friday, March 1st.

-A number of institutional investors have recently added to or reduced their stakes in FET.
-UBS Group AG increased its holdings in Forum Energy Technologies by 3,606.1% during the first quarter.
-UBS Group AG now owns 1,223 shares of the oil and gas company’s stock worth $31,000 after buying an additional 1,190 shares during the last quarter.
-California State Teachers Retirement System acquired a new position in Forum Energy Technologies during the second quarter worth $84,000.
-MetLife Investment Management LLC acquired a new position in Forum Energy Technologies during the second quarter worth $133,000.
-JPMorgan Chase & Co. increased its holdings in Forum Energy Technologies by 190,175.0% during the second quarter.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Quilter Plc acquired a new position in shares of Forum Energy Technologies in the 1st quarter valued at about $834,120,000.
+UBS Group AG boosted its position in Forum Energy Technologies by 3,606.1% during the first quarter.
+UBS Group AG now owns 1,223 shares of the oil and gas company’s stock worth $31,000 after purchasing an additional 1,190 shares during the period.
+California State Teachers Retirement System acquired a new position in shares of Forum Energy Technologies during the second quarter worth approximately $84,000.
+MetLife Investment Management LLC acquired a new position in shares of Forum Energy Technologies during the second quarter worth approximately $133,000.
+Finally, JPMorgan Chase & Co. lifted its holdings in shares of Forum Energy Technologies by 190,175.0% during the second quarter.
 JPMorgan Chase & Co. now owns 7,611 shares of the oil and gas company’s stock worth $195,000 after buying an additional 7,607 shares during the last quarter.
-Finally, Cubist Systematic Strategies LLC acquired a new position in Forum Energy Technologies during the first quarter worth $198,000.
-63.03% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds own 63.03% of the company’s stock.

 About Forum Energy Technologies